ninpnin/agglutinative-language-models/stem-level/README.md

 The pros in comparison with _syllable_ and _word_ level models include

-* __Mimicing of analytic languages:__ stem level splits words into the stem and the inflection suffix.
+* __Mimicking of analytic languages:__ the stem level splits words into the stem and the inflection suffix.
 This largely resembles the structure of an analytic language: it's basically a bunch of uninflectable words and postpositions.
-As a consequence, models that work well with analytic should work well with the .
+As a consequence, models that work well with analytic languages should work well with stem level data as well.
 And due to English being the current _lingua franca_, these are plentiful.

+* __Word2Vec (probably) works like a charm__: due to the analytic-like structure, stem level is bound to yield a great _word2vec_ embedding, probably an even better one than at word level.
+Experiments can be done with taking out inflections, word separators and/or punctuation.

 Cons:

-* __Complex preprocessing:__ .
-Theoretically, this can be addressed with linguistic knowledge, but stuff like colloquialisms and new words make it unfeasible.
+* __Complex preprocessing:__ A stem is not well defined for arbitrary datasets.
+It's not sure whether exception cases are rare enough not to screw up everything.
+Moreover, a plethora of options for heuristics are possible, which complicates the experimentation process.
+Linguistic knowledge is also relatively useless if dataset/vocabulary invariance is the objective.

 ## Approach